 Ex.
 Package nano-2.0.9-7.el6.x86_64 already installed and latest version / Nothing to do

 After being installed "nano" use this program to edit the file "/ Etc / bashrc” nano / etc / bashrc

-In the file / etc / bashrc add the final line "export EDITOR =" nano "" export EDITOR = ”nano”
+In the / etc / bashrc file add the line "export EDITOR =" nano "" export EDITOR = ”nano”

 Ctrl + X (y) and save changes.
 Log out of the system and log back on to test whether the default text editor changed.

 This tutorial is particularly useful for editing commands that execute without specifying what editor will be used for the file.
 The best example is editing crontab swaps, which is done by the command: crontab -e.
 Executing this command will open the file in the editor cron job sites set on the system default.

 In the scenario where vi editor It sets default system and do not want to change it, but you want to crontab file open nanoThen execute the following command in the terminal: